DISCLOSURE: This post most likely has affiliate links. If you like reading legal jargon my disclosure policy is here.

 Burnout happens when you have been living a stress filled life for an extended period of time.
 You may feel depressed, exhausted, overwhelmed, and unmotivated.
 It can be difficult to decipher between emotions and burnout so let’s go over a few of the ways you can tell them apart.

 How To Tell If You Are Burning Out

 Have you been performing all your tasks at the same consistency for an extended period of time with no breaks or days where you can relax?
 Do you struggle to find the motivation to get up and handle your tasks?
 Are you bored, unamused, and not excited about your work?

 If you answered yes to these questions you are most likely suffering from burnout or getting close to it.
 Avoiding burnout isn’t always an option because more times than not we have no choice but to continue to live and work at an expected pace.

-Let’s face it; we all have jobs to do, we all have to suck it up, and we all have to do our jobs in order to survive.
-It’s not ideal but for the time being we have to deal with it.
 The only real way to avoid burnout is to find something you genuinely enjoy and do that everyday.
 That is almost always easier said than done.

 Ways To Avoid Burnout

 If you are headed towards burnout and you need to find a way to avoid it there are some things you can do.

 Humans are habitual in nature.
 We tend to do the same things repeatedly every day, week, month, and year.
 We find comfort in the habits that we have created for ourselves.